Terms and Conditions: Master Service Agreement

 1.8.1.
 “Computer System” shall mean the computer hardware, identified by model and serial numbers, and the computer software listed herein.

 1.8.3.
 “Goods” includes all hardware or software, including network cable, necessary to perform under a particular scope of work or undertaking on Customer’s behalf.
-Such goods may include, but are not limited to: Computer systems, phone systems, software such as Microsoft Office or other commercially available software, network cable, monitors, printers, scanners, and other such goods utilized in an IT context.
+Such goods may include but are not limited to Computer systems, phone systems, software such as Microsoft Office or other commercially available software, network cables, monitors, printers, scanners, and other such goods utilized in an IT context.

 1.8.4.
 “Information Technology” or “IT” refers to the use of computers and other hardware or software to store, retrieve, transmit, and manipulate data or information.
-Such definition shall include peripheral devices such as printers, monitors, mice, keyboards, scanners, or other such hardware which Customer may utilize in its day-to-day transmission, storage, or manipulation of date.
+Such definition shall include peripheral devices such as printers, monitors, mice, keyboards, scanners, or other such hardware that the Customer may utilize in its day-to-day transmission, storage, or manipulation of data.

 1.8.5.
 “Operation” shall mean the operation of the Computer System, including, but not limited to, manipulation and computation of data by the Computer System, the outputting of such manipulated and computed data by the Computer System, and communication between elements of the Computer System.